Therapy & Accelerated Hypnotherapy

 The muscles around and in the eyes, head and neck work together in complex ways.
 In turn, they are also connected to specific areas of our brains.
 By directing eye focus and movement, we can work with traumatic memory and feeling.
 Despite OEI’s neurological complexity, it’s an elegant, surprisingly direct way of working with trauma and anxiety.

-My first experience of OEI took place twenty years ago—as a therapy client, when I was struggling to manage intrusive, terrifying PTSD symptoms that left me feeling disorganized and exhausted.
-OEI changed my life.
+My first experience of OEI took place twenty years ago—as a therapy client, when I was struggling to manage intrusive and scary PTSD symptoms that left me feeling disorganized and exhausted.
+OEI gave me a way to first manage and then to calm and integrate those symptoms.

-At that time, the end of the 1990s and beginning of the 2000s, I’d already had several damaging and retraumatizing experiences with counsellors and therapists who knew nothing about treating PTSD.
-Luckily, I discovered the work of Audrey Cook.
-She is a gifted pioneer of Observed and Experiential Integration Therapy.
-Audrey became my therapist.
+At that time, the end of the 1990s and beginning of the 2000s, I’d already had several damaging and retraumatizing experiences with counsellors and therapists who knew very little about treating PTSD.
+Luckily, I discovered Observed and Experiential Integration Therapy.

 Relationship Conflicts, Ostracism & Religious Trauma

 I respect spiritual and religious practices.
 I’m a long-time meditator and yoga practitioner.
-During and after living in Thailand as a teenager, I studied Theravada Buddhism.
-Over the years, I’ve formally and informally studied and practiced bhakti (devotional) yoga and other traditions for many years.
+During and after living in Thailand as a teenager, I studied Theravada Buddhism (and I’m still studying it, along with other schools of Buddhist thought.)
+Over the years, I’ve formally and informally studied and practiced bhakti (devotional) yoga and other traditions.
 One of my books, The Lizard Cage, is partly an exploration of how to use meditation for survival and inner freedom, even in highly stressful circumstances.

 Being shunned or ostracized—rejected by a group of people we care about--may feel like death, because it is, in fact, social death.
 It’s a highly damaging and painful experience, and increasingly common due to our increased use of and visibility in online communities, where these kind of attacks have become normalized.
 This includes victims of call-out culture, academic mobbing, and social media bullying—areas in which I actively study and seek professional education.
 At any age, this experience can be a devastating, life-altering experience.